mavadnais/frontend-nanodegree-mobile-portfolio/README.md

 - Made analytics.js load asynchronously
 - Changed font from Open Sans to Arial to avoid downloading font

-### Optimizations to achieve 60 fps on pizza.html
+#### Optimizations to achieve 60 fps when scrolling on pizza.html

--
+- In style.css, add will-change: transform to .mover class
+- Only get the value for scrollTop once
+- Call updatePositions from requestAnimationFrame instead of onScroll event to make sure it runs at the beginning of every frame.

+#### Optimizations to achieve resize pizzas faster than 5 ms

+- In changePizzaSizes, determine percentage width of the new pizzas once and set them as percentage rather than pixels.

 ## Website Performance Optimization portfolio project